RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_questions.md

 # Question 3

-This question asks to find and count the number of "bubbles" with and without holes, the image below is used as an example.
+**Find and count the number of "bubbles" with and without holes in the given image.**

 <br />
 <div style="text-align:center;">